Keshavraj024/ros2_urdf_diff_drive/README.md

 - `cylinder_radius`: The radius of the forearm and hand links (default: 0.02).
 - `cylinder_length`: The length of the forearm and hand links (default: 0.3).

+# KalmanFilter

+The `KalmanFilter` class is a C++ implementation of the Kalman filter algorithm.
+It subscribes to Odometry and IMU messages, performs state prediction and measurement update steps, and publishes the filtered Odometry message.

+## Dependencies

+- `rclcpp`
+- `nav_msgs`
+- `sensor_msgs`

 ## Installation